 Have you ever had to deal with a crisis relating to your company?
 Well, you’re not alone.
-It can be overwhelming — from the delayed response as to what you’re supposed to say to all of the social mentions coming in to determining whether or not it is a real crisis.
+Crisis communications can be overwhelming — from the delayed response as to what you’re supposed to say to all of the social mentions coming in to determining whether or not it is a real crisis.
 But in the midst of the chaos, it is always important to have a plan.

 We worked with our social monitoring platform sponsors at Meltwater to develop this terrific infographic on the 10 Steps to Managing Crisis Communications.
 Their expertise along with the software they’ve built have provided the team with some great insights on how to deal with a social or PR crisis.
 Most importantly, before you do anything, you need to inhale, exhale, and repeat.
-Calm down and focus on next steps.
+Calm down and focus on the next steps.

 - Inhale, Exhale, Repeat – Don’t respond hastily or emotionally.
 Companies often dig themselves a deeper hole when they don’t plan their response.

 - Circle the wagons & sound the alarm – Assemble the team, brief them on what happened, and wait to respond until you have a clear plan of action.

 - Investigate what happened – What happened?
 What does the public think happened?
 How has the public reacted?
 What channels need attention?

 - Understand the business impact – How will your decisions impact the business, revenue, and brand reputation?

 - Listen up – Use PR and social media monitoring tools to check the pulse of the reaction of the media and your community.